-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs" (Keeping Children Safe In Education 2021)
+FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal in the UK and a form of child abuse with long - lasting harmful consequences' (Keeping Children Safe in Education 2022)

 FGM - (Female Genital Mutilation) is illegal in England and Wales under the FGM Act 2003.
-It is a form of child abuse and violence against women
+"It is a form of child abuse and violence against women"